sn1de/ezp_many2many/README.md

 	def subscription_list
 	  @subscriber = Subscriber.find(params[:id])
-	  @magazines = Magazine.find(:all)
+	  @magazines = Magazine.all
 	end

 And now the view to render the page.
-Notice that we've embedded the form to create the subscription in the list and we'll create the routes and application logic for that a little later:
+Notice that we've embedded the form to create the subscription in the list and we'll create the routes and application logic for that a little later.
+Create a new file ```app/views/subscription_list.html.erb```:

 	<h1>Subscribing <%= @subscriber.name %></h1>
 	<h2>Magazine Choices</h2>